juliecherner/Diary-App-Client/README.md

 - get the amount of todos in progress on the home page
 - get a current date and time on the planning page
-- get todo advice from Firebase (option to recieve or decline a piece of advice)
+- get todo advice from the list
+- add or delete advice
 - add a new todo
 - edit new todo content and delete a todo
 - mark as postponed/done/deleted and get a todo in a specific list